Video on how to migrate CCR files to SAM now available

 7. Make a list of business references.
 (Be prepared to provide company name, contact person, dollar value, and date range of work.)

 These are not all of the preparatory steps, but they are the most important ones.
 Plan ahead!
-It can take up to five days for your SAM registration to take effect because the SAM database must synchronize with D&B and IRS databases before activating your registration.
+It can take five days or more for your SAM registration to take effect because the SAM database must synchronize with D&B and IRS databases before activating your registration.

 If you have questions or need help with any aspect of SAM, please consider taking advantage of GTPAC’s services in a comprehensive way.
-GTPAC provides assistance to help Georgia firms get ready as well as find and pursue contracting opportunities in federal, state, and local government markets.
-This assistance is provided at no charge.
+GTPAC is a PTAC that provides assistance to help Georgia firms get ready as well as find and pursue contracting opportunities in federal, state, and local government markets.
+All of our assistance is provided free of charge.
 Complete details on how to access GTPAC’s services can be found on our ABOUT US page.

 For the latest news involving SAM, please visit: http://gtpac.org/tag/sam